cusma/asa_state_observer/README.md

 # ASA State Observer
-The ASA State Observer is an Algorand dApp that exposes a set of methods to asserts conditions on Account's ASAs state.
+The ASA State Observer is an Algorand dApp that exposes a set of methods to assert conditions on Account's ASAs state.

 The ASA State Observer can be used in combination with other Apps or Contract Accounts.